Slow cooker: Operation

 To use a slow cooker, the cook places raw food and a liquid, such as stock, water, or wine, in the slow cooker.
 Some recipes call for pre-heated liquid.
 The cook puts the lid on the slow cooker and turns it on.
 Some cookers automatically switch from cooking to warming (maintaining the temperature at 71–74 C) after a fixed time or after the internal temperature of the food, as determined by a probe, reaches a specified value.

 The heating element heats the contents to a steady temperature in the 79–93 C range.
 The contents are enclosed by the crock and the lid, and attain an essentially constant temperature.
 The vapor that is produced at this temperature condenses on the bottom of the lid and returns as liquid, into which some water-soluble vitamins are leached.

 The liquid transfers heat from the pot walls to its contents, and also distributes flavors.
 The slow cooker's lid is essential to prevent the warm vapor from escaping, taking heat with it and cooling the contents.

 Basic cookers, which have only high, medium, low, or keep warm settings and must be turned on and off manually.
 More advanced cookers have computerized timing devices that let a cook program the cooker to perform multiple operations, such as two hours high, followed by two hours low, followed by warm, and to delay the start of cooking.

 Because food cooked in a slow cooker stays warm for a long time after it is switched off, people can use the slow cookers to take food elsewhere to eat without reheating.
 Some slow cookers have lids that seal to prevent their contents from spilling during transport.

+The ability to food to be slow-cooked ahead of time is regarded by some cooks as convenient.
+Drawing little energy, it is used in some households so it can draw entirely on 1–2 kW solar panels during the day.